dsobral/ADER/material/SingleCell_draft.md

 ### LO XX: Use `cellranger` to obtain an UMI count matrix for a 10x dataset

-For this task we will use an example dataset from avalable at the 10x Genomics website.
+For this task we will use an example dataset available from the 10x Genomics website.

 > [**4k PBMCs from a Healthy Donor**](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/hgmm_100).